LA CANADA PLAYHOUSE

 BY CHARLES DICKENS

 Set on Christmas Eve in Victorian London, Scrooge is visited by four ghosts who show the cantankerous miser the error of his ways while teaching him the true meaning of Christmas.
-All of Dickens' timeless characters will fill you with the spirit of giving in our traditional version of this "ghostly" tale!
+This year, we’re transforming our lobby into a Dickensian Holiday Market, filled with live music, festive treats, creative crafts, photo ops, and plenty of holiday cheer!
+Come 30 minutes before the show to enjoy the festivities!

 A La Canada Playhouse Production